Cegard/task_one/README.md

 # changes made by Eduardo Galeano

-If the app crashs whe using the `npm start` command, try building it with `npm ru bild` and using a static server like `npm serve`
+If the app crashes whe using the `npm start` command, try building it with `npm run bild` and using a static server like `npm serve`